Ontario Regional Office Student Program

 How to Apply

-Applications, including cover letter, résumé, law school transcripts and anticipated upper year courses may be submitted by post, email and the viRecruit Portal (www.vilawportal.com) prior to the deadline prescribed by the Law Society of Upper Canada.
+Applications, including cover letter, résumé, law school transcripts and anticipated upper year courses may be submitted by post, email and the viRecruit Portal (www.vilawportal.com) prior to the deadline prescribed by the Law Society of Ontario.

 The PPSC is committed to maintaining a workforce representative of Canadian society.
-In support of achieving a diversified workforce and their employment equity goals, qualified candidates who self-declare in a staffing process as members of Aboriginal peoples, persons with disabilities, visible minorities and/or women may be selected for appointment to fulfill organizational needs.
+In support of achieving a diversified workforce and meeting our employment equity goals, qualified candidates who self-declare in a staffing process as members of Indigenous Peoples, persons with disabilities, visible minorities and/or women may be selected for appointment to fulfill organizational needs.